ruijarimba/azure-pipelines-guidelines/guidelines/jobs/consider-validation-flag.md

 Scenarios include (but are not limited to):

 - Refactoring pipelines and correspondent templates
-- Validating the pipeline in pull requests
+- Validating a pipeline in pull requests

 ## Example